 The Company's directors and members of senior management have been an integral part of its success and the experience, knowledge, business relationships and expertise that would be lost if any such persons depart or take on reduced responsibilities could be difficult to replace and may adversely affect its operating efficiency and financial performance.
 In particular, members of the Antonio family fill certain key executive positions and the Company may not be successful in attracting and retaining executive talent to replace these family members if they depart or take on reduced responsibilities.
 Such executives include: Jose E.B.
-Antonio, Chairman; Jose Marco R. Antonio, President and Chief Executive Officer; John Victor R. Antonio, Vice-Chairman; Jose Carlo R. Antonio, Director; Hilda R. Antonio, Director; Rafael G. Yaptinchay, Director; and Ricardo P. Cuerva, Director of the Company and President of Century Project Management and Construction Corporation, the company exclusively charged with managing the construction projects for the Company's vertical developments.
+Antonio, Executive Chairman; Jose Marco R. Antonio, President and Chief Executive Officer; John Victor R. Antonio, Vice Chairman; Jose Carlo R. Antonio, Managing Director; Hilda R. Antonio, Director of the Company; Rafael G. Yaptinchay, Managing Director; and Ricardo P. Cuerva, Director of the Company and President of Century Project Management and Construction Corporation ("CPMCC").
 The Company does not carry insurance for the loss of the services of any of the members of its management.
 If the Company loses the services of any such person and is unable to fill any vacant key executive or management positions with qualified candidates, it could have a material adverse effect on its business, financial condition, and results of operations.